 2. Registration and performance rules are strictly enforced.
 Please refer to the General Rules & Conditions of Entry Items 17 to 28.

 3. COMPULSORY FESTIVAL e-PROGRAM: Purchase of an Festival e-Program is compulsory for all entrants.
 Teachers submitting entries for individual students MUST PURCHASE a Festival e-Program for each soloist, except where they share the same family address.
 As the online entry form only allows for one compulsory Festival e-Program on checkout, teachers who enter multiple students on the SAME online entry form are requested to email: email@example.com to complete their compulsory Festival e-Program purchase requirements.

 4. TEACHER’S PASS: Teachers who have submitted 10 or more students in SOLO events will be eligible for ONE Festival Pass.
-To claim, they should email: email@example.com giving student names and event number details.
+To claim, they should email: firstname.lastname@example.org no later than Friday 29 May 2020 giving details of each student's name and the event number they are entered.
 Please allow 10 working days to receive this Pass in the mail.
-An administrative charge of $10 needs to be paid, so please be sure to make arrangements for this payment at the same time as when applying.
+An administrative charge of $10 needs to be paid, so please be sure to arrange for this payment at the same time as when applying.